cardstack/cardstack-documentation/guides/card-sdk/index.md

 `my-project-name/node_modules` directory, and run `ls -la`.
 You should see a Card listed there, as well as in the terminal output when you start the application.
 - A Card's name in `package.json` is always prefixed by the project name, and a Card must be listed correctly in the main app's `package.json` in order for it to load.
 - Note that in many Cardstack API methods, you will use the plural name of your card.
 For example, if you generated a card called `guest-author`, you will reference it as `guest-authors`.
 Checking whether something should be singular or plural is always a good first step in debugging.
-- To see the data available in the local Cardstack Hub database, you can use posgres and SQL commands.
+- To see the data available in the local Cardstack Hub database, you can use postgres and SQL commands.
 In the terminal, run `docker exec -it cardstack-pg psql -U postgres pgsearch_cardboard_development`.
 This will open up a postgres shell.
 Many columns in tables are quite wide, so try selecting only from specific columns like `id`.
 The `documents` table is where Card data goes, so a sample query could be `SELECT id FROM documents;`

 ## Learn more